RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 Assuming a continuous, i.e., non-discretized 1D edge mode in terms of lattice sites spaced by $a$, then based on \Eq{eq:f0:S}, the overlap diminishes to zero for $x \gg a$.
 In particular, this includes the wide band limit where $a\to0$.
 However, for the sake of orthogonality of the fermionic states, the vanishing of the overlap at finite bandwidth can be simply guaranteed by adhering to the discrete grid in \Eq{eq:helical:xgrid} with lattice spacing $a$ in complete analogy to a tight-binding chain.
 Hence, in order to avoid complications based on non-orthogonal $\tilde{f}^{\,}_{0\etaI\sigma}$ states, henceforth distances will be chosen on the grid \eqref{eq:helical:xgrid}, i.e., with $a:=1$ having $x \in \mathbb{Z}$.
 With this $\tilde{f}^{\,}_{0\etaI\sigma} \to \hat{f}^{\,}_{0\etaI\sigma}$ become well-defined orthonormalized local bath modes at the location of the impurities, denoted by using hats now instead of tildes.

-While finite bandwidth is physically meaningful when having particular lattice models in mind, for a helical edge mode this cutoff is peculiar in that the helical branches merge with a continuum of 2D bulk states.
-Hence a sharp ultraviolet cutoff for an isolated 1D helical edge mode can have potentially artificial consequences.
+While finite bandwidth is physically meaningful when having particular 2D lattice models in mind, for a helical edge mode this cutoff is peculiar in that the helical branches merge with a continuum of bulk states.
+Therefore a sharp ultraviolet cutoff for an isolated 1D helical edge mode can have potentially artificial consequences.
 Lack of orthogonality of local bath modes discussed with \Eq{eq:helical:a} above is one example.
-The latter complication can be simply remedied, though, by adhering to the discrete lattice in \Eq{eq:helical:xgrid}.
-On a related footing, the hybridization function in \Eq{eq:delta:tau} describes dynamical one-particle propagation in between the impurities.
-As such it reflects the directedness of motion by the step functions which strictly holds only for the infinite bandwidth.
-Therefore when assuming a large but finite bandwidth $D$, there is a small probability in \Eq{eq:Delta12:tau} that a particle propagates in the backward, i.e., forbidden direction in between the impurities w.r.t. its spin.
-For $|\omega| \ll D$, the amplitude for this return probability decays like $\frac{1}{D}\,e^{-\iu(\omega\pm D)\tau}$ rather than strictly being zero for negative $\tau$.
-The finite return probably may be seen as physical, though, since also the bulk states, in principle, offer a path opposite to the helical direction.
-In any case, the return probability clearly decays with increasing bandwidth $D$.
-The superimposed oscillating behavior has a phase $D \tau = \frac{D x}{v} = \tfrac{\pi x}{a}$, similar to \Eq{eq:helical:a}.
-Importantly, for the above reasons finite bandwidth can also generate a weak subleading contribution $\mathcal{J}_z S_L^z S_R^z$ to the RKKY Hamiltonian \eqref{H-RKKY} in the helical system [cf. \App{App:RKKY:PT}].
+The latter complication can be simply eliminated, though, by adhering to the effective discrete lattice in \Eq{eq:helical:xgrid}.
+On a related footing, the hybridization function in \Eq{eq:delta:tau}, which is closely related to the dynamical one-particle propagation in between the impurities, reflects the directedness of motion via the step functions $\theta(\tau)$.
+This step function, however, is strict for infinite bandwidth only.
+For finite bandwidth it also contains, in particular, a non-zero oscillatory tail for $\tau<0$.
+That is, for $|\omega| \ll D$ and $\tau<0$, rather than strictly being zero, the amplitude for this enhanced backscattering probability decays like $\frac{1}{D}\,e^{\iu(\omega\pm D)\tau} \sim \frac{1}{D}\,e^{\iu \omega\tau}$ [see also \Eq{eq:Gamma:hel}] where the oscillatory behavior with phase $D \tau = \tfrac{\pi x}{a}$ is similar to \Eq{eq:helical:a}, thus having $e^{\iu\tau D} = \pm 1$ on the grid \Eq{eq:helical:xgrid}.
+However, this backscattering probability decays with increasing bandwidth $D$, which eventually enforces strict directionality.
+Yet for the above reasons finite bandwidth can generate a weak subleading contribution $\mathcal{J}_z S_L^z S_R^z$ to the RKKY Hamiltonian \eqref{H-RKKY} in the helical system [cf.\,\App{App:RKKY:PT}].